 "Idea management is a structured process of generating, capturing, discussing and improving, organizing, evaluating and prioritizing valuable insight or alternative thinking that would otherwise not have emerged through normal processes."

-According to a study (Brem & Voigt, 2007), idea management aims for the efficient generation, evaluation, and selection of ideas.
+According to a study (Brem & Voigt, 2007), idea management aims to generate, evaluate, and select ideas efficiently.
 There are a couple of things that make idea management difficult.
-Firstly, how to systematically collect and generate ideas, both internal and external.
-And secondly, the logical and fair evaluation and selection of those with the greatest potential for the future success of the company.
+Firstly, how to systematically collect and develop ideas.
+And secondly, the logical and fair evaluation and selection of those with the most significant potential for the company's future success.

 Idea management vs. innovation management?

 Term idea management is sometimes confused with innovation management.
-However, they are two different but linked concepts.
+Actually, they are two different but linked concepts.

 Idea management, on the other hand, is a sub-process of innovation management.
 It is a system that helps to generate, develop, and implement ideas.
-Idea management systems are usually used by organizations to supplement their innovation management processes.
+Organizations usually use idea management systems to supplement their innovation management processes.
 Idea management takes place at the forefront of innovation management.

 Where idea management stands in the innovation process is shown in the picture below.